dfontan/com.activecq.samples/README.md

 ## Servlets

 - **Sling All Methods Servlet** - Servlet implementation that responds to all HTTP methods.
-These are primary used to surface endoints that respond to POST (and GET) Requests.
+These are primary used to surface endpoints that respond to POST (and GET) Requests.

-- **Sling Safe Methods Servlet** - Servlet implemenation that responds to "Safe" HTTP Requests.
-These are primary used to surface endoints that respond to GET Requests.
+- **Sling Safe Methods Servlet** - Servlet implementation that responds to "Safe" HTTP Requests.
+These are primary used to surface endpoints that respond to GET Requests.

 ## Sling Adapter Factory